plone/training/deployment/playbook_use.rst

 Once you've run :program:`vagrant up`, running it again will not automatically provision the virtualbox.
 In this case, that means that Ansible is not run.

-So, if you change your Ansible configuration, you'll need to use:
+If you change your Ansible configuration, you'll need to use:

 .. code-block:: shell-session